Eschatologue/CM_wiki/docs/class/sorcerer/stone.md

 ---

 <p style="display:none">
-Master the Magic from the Earth
+Master Magic from the Earth
 </p>

 # Stone Sorcery

-> *Master the Magic from the Earth*
+> *Master Magic from the Earth*

 Your magic springs from a mystical link between your soul and the magic of elemental earth.
 You might trace a distant ancestor to the Plane of Earth, or your family might have earned a mighty boon in return for a service to the dao lords.
 Whatever your past, the magic of elemental earth is yours to command.